ishah347/-Core-Functional-Programming-OCaml/README.md

 ## Core-Functional-Programming-OCaml

-Practice with the basics of OCaml and statically-typed funnctional languages.
+Practice with the basics of OCaml and the ideas that are the building blocks for statically-typed funnctional languages.